augustine0890/aws-de-rs/README.md

-# Data Engineering with AWS and Rust
+# Data Engineering with AWS

 This repository is dedicated to practicing and learning data engineering on AWS using the Rust programming language.
 The goal is to build efficient, safe, and reliable data processing pipelines while leveraging the unique features of Rust and the powerful tools provided by AWS.